fybrik/fybrik/site/docs/concepts/architecture.md

 The core parts of Fybrik are based on Kubernetes controllers and Custom Resource Definitions (CRDs) in order to define its work items and reconcile the state of them.

-The primary interaction object for a data user is the `FybrikApplication` custom resource where a user defines which data should be used for which purpose.
+The primary interaction object for a data user (e.g. data scientist) is the `FybrikApplication` custom resource where a user defines which data should be used for which purpose.
 The following chart and description describe the architecture and components of Fybrik relative to when they are used.

 ![Architecture](../static/architecture.png)